 We are not required to provide accommodations needed to produce an identical result, benefit, or level of achievement for individuals who are disabled and nondisabled.

 What is the relationship between Section 504 and the American with Disabilities Act (ADA)?

-The Rehabilitation Act is sometimes confused with the Americans with Disabilities Act (ADA), which was passed in 1990.
+The Rehabilitation Act of 1973 is sometimes confused with the Americans with Disabilities Act (ADA), passed in 1990.
 While there are many parallels between the Rehabilitation Act and the ADA, there are some fundamental differences.
-Both laws are designed to prohibit discrimination against individuals with disabilities.
-Both share many of the same definitions and provisions.
-However, where the Rehabilitation Act pertains to Federal agencies and entities receiving Federal funding, the ADA applies to State and local governments, public accommodations, commercial facilities, transportation, telecommunications, and the U.S. Congress.
+Both laws prohibit discrimination against individuals with disabilities.
+However, the Rehabilitation Act covers Federal agencies and entities receiving Federal financial assistance.
+The ADA applies to:

 What is the difference between Sections 504 and 508?

 Under Section 504, agencies must provide individuals with disabilities meaningful access to their programs, activities, and facilities.
 Section 508 of the Rehabilitation Act requires Federal agencies to make electronic and information technology they use, maintain, develop, or procure accessible to individuals with disabilities.
-In other words, Section 508 provides specific requirements agencies must use to ensure individuals with disabilities have meaningful access to their electronic and information technology.
+If making the electronic and information technology accessible would impose an undue burden on us, we will provide individuals with disabilities the information and data in another way.

-Section 508 can be regarded as one method of ensuring Section 504 compliance.
-Much of the agency's business is now conducted using technology, and SSA's comprehensive Section 508 program helps the agency to design and evaluate technology for accessibility.
+Section 508 is one method of ensuring Section 504 compliance.
+We conduct much of our business using technology, and our comprehensive Section 508 program helps us design and evaluate technology for accessibility.

 How can I access 45 C.F.R.
 85.11 so I can read it myself?